-Joel has broadcast Ball State University football since 2012 when he became just the second radio voice in the athletic department's history.
-In eight seasons he's broadcast two bowl games and landmark program wins against Indiana, USF and Virginia.
+Joel broadcast Ball State University football for 10 years when he became just the second radio voice in the athletic department's history.
+He broadcast two bowl games and landmark program wins against Indiana, USF and Virginia.

 "Overall, your work is excellent.
 Without question, it’s top caliber radio.